-Why the 1970s' German 'Rasputin' Song Is India's Newest Way To Resist Hate
+Why the 1970s’ German ‘Rasputin’ Song Is India’s Newest Way To Resist Hate

 A disco song from the 1970s has made its way into the Covid culture, but it’s not all about nostalgia and reminiscing.
 Two medical students from Kerala, Naveen Razak and Janaki Omkumar, shared a video of them busting moves to the classic “Rasputin” song two weeks ago; the video has since inspired a viral trend, dance-off battle, government message, and as one would expect, a relentless rightwing bogey.

 Their video was in response to the global “Rasputin” challenge, which has people dancing to the song and posting videos.
 It started out as a TikTok trend, but in India, Razak and Omkumar’s video ended up making rhythmic waves for three reasons.
-One, it put on display the endearing spectacle of dancing doctors, which
+One, it put on display the endearing spectacle of dancing doctors, whichlifted the spirits of a discouraged nation.
+Videos of healthcare workers dancing have been a pandemic favorite over the last year, mostly as it humanizes frontline workers as people more than simply hazmat suits and PPE kits.

 Two, it became the focus of hate — and equivalent resistance.
 In direct contrast to the love this popular video received, a stream of hate quickly emerged in tandem over the last week, making claims of ‘dance jihad.’
 This section of the internet had taken issue with the religious identities of Razak and Omkumar, alleging some kind of foul play about the relationship between the two.
 These comments stand out in their communal color: An advocate, whose post was reshared by radical right-wing groups who echo his sentiment, said, “I smell something wrong here.”